MO-COODE/MO-COODE/README.md

-Hi there! this is a product landing page
+Hi there! this is a product landing page.

 <!--
 **MO-COODE/MO-COODE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.